The Basics of Family Mediation

 PROBLEM SOLVING/NEGOTIATING STAGE

 While the legal aspects of the family dispute are certainly relevant in the negotiation, possible solutions may involve extra-legal issues as well.
-These non-legal matters are often at the heart of the dispute, yet, they may not be adequately addressed in a courtroom.
+These non-legal matters are often at the heart of the dispute, yet they may not be adequately addressed in a courtroom.

 The negotiations continue until successfully completed or until the parties decide that they are unable to reach a resolution.
-The problem-solving may take place in confidential private sessions (“caucuses”) between the mediator and each party, and may also take place over more than one session.
+The problem-solving may take place in confidential private sessions (“caucuses”) between the mediator and each party, with counsel, and may also take place over more than one session.

 The fundamental style of The McCammon Group mediators is facilitation.
 This involves the personal skills of a mediator used to clarify interests, identify issues, test the merit of positions, and generally to assist the parties in moving toward common ground.
 A mediator may give legal information including the neutral evaluation of issues.
 Such evaluation is provided only where (1) the parties request it; (2) the mediator thinks that the requested evaluation is appropriate and necessary; (3) the mediator is qualified to give such evaluation; (4) there is sufficient information on which to base such evaluation; and (5) such evaluation is provided in reasonably broad and qualified terms.
 As the mediation proceeds, the needs of the parties may change, and the nature of the services provided may likewise change, as the parties may request.